- TOP

 ■ Gate type

-There are various types of gate shapes, and the most suitable one must be selected according to the product shape, application, and molding method.
-Here are some representative examples.
+There are various types of gate shapes, and optimal suitable one must be selected based on the product shape, application, molding method, etc. Here we will introduce some typical types.

 ・Direct Gate